ucb-stat133/stat133-fall-2017/syllabus/README.md

 - Understand how to visualize data and display statistical information
 - Learn the basic principles for writing code
 - Use computational tools to carry our the data analysis cycle

+### Contents

+__Statistics 133__ is an introduction to computational data analysis using R (and other computational tools) with an emphasis on five major cornerstones:

+- Data Manipulation (wrangling, reshaping, tidying)
+- Data Visualization (focus on statistical charts)
+- Programming Concepts (with emphasis on data analysis)
+- Data Technologies (various sources/formats of data)
+- Reporting Tools (via dynamic documents)

+### Prerequisites / Review

+This course does not have any prerequisites, although it would be nice if you have taken an introductory course in statistics (e.g. Stat 2, 20, 21, 131A).

+The curriculum and format is designed specifically for students (ideally majoring in Statistics) who have NOT taken computer science courses.

+Students with some prior experience in either computational statistics or computing are welcome to enroll, though some parts of the course will be slow.
+Students who have taken computer science courses (e.g. CS C8, CS C100, CS 9H) should instead take a more advanced course.